newatoms/beta/_private/customers/stby/posts-and-research/partner-interview/what-does-your-partner-do.md

 ## How did you guys meet?

-We both did a media technology master in Leiden.
+We both did a media technology Master in Leiden.
 We both came from a very different background.
 Marie had here psychology bachelor and I studied multi-media and design.
 We were taking the same classes and it was in Leiden where we fell in love.

 ## So, Marie took a more social road and you planned a more technical future?